jackgray/narc_arch/docs/source/forms.rst

 -   Connects to existing database (PostgreSQL, Mongo, etc.)
--   Allows easy graphical manipulation and addition of data via web interface.
+-   Allows easy graphical manipulation and addition of data via web interface and user-built apps

 Advantages over MS Access or Airtable:
     -   Free
     -   HIPAA compliant
-        -   Airtable uses a cloud platform that does not meet the criteria for HIPAA compliance, and can therefore not be used to host PHI.
+        -   Airtable uses a cloud platform that does not meet the criteria for HIPAA compliance, so can't be used to host PHI.
-        -   Budibase can be self-hosted, providing complete control over security methods
+        -   Self-hosted- complete control over security methods
     -   Small learning curve
     -   Distributed storage (sharding): the ability to break up the database in to chunks, or "shards" accross multiple cluster nodes for load balancing requests